aurbano/robinhood-node/README.md

     type: String     // Defaults to "market"
 }
 ```

+For the Optional ones, the values can be:

+*[Disclaimer: This is an unofficial API based on reverse engineering, and the following option values have not been confirmed]*

+#### `trigger`

+A *[trade trigger](http://www.investopedia.com/terms/t/trade-trigger.asp)* is usually a market condition, such as a rise or fall in the price of an index or security.

+Values can be:

+* `gfd`: Good For Day
+* `gtc`: Good Till Cancelled
+* `oco`: Order Cancels Other

+#### `time`

+The *[time in force](http://www.investopedia.com/terms/t/timeinforce.asp?layout=infini&v=3A)* for an order defines the length of time over which an order will continue working before it is canceled.

+Values can be:

+* `immediate` : The order will be cancelled unless it is fulfilled immediately.
+* `day` : The order will be cancelled at the end of the trading day.

 ------------------
 This framework is still in a very alpha version and will likely change, so production usage is completely discouraged.